Orange County Psychotherapist

-CBT is a mix of two therapeutic approaches, namely cognitive therapy and behavioral therapy.
+CBT is a mix of two therapeutic approaches: cognitive therapy and behavioral therapy.

 The word “Cognitive” has its origins in Latin, “cognoscere,” which means “to recognize.”
 It helps to identify maladaptive mechanisms and then find ways to solve them.

-The term ‘Behavioral’ therapy stems from the American word, “behaviorism.”
-According to this approach, all human behavior is learned and hence can be untaught or learned from scratch.
-Behavioral therapy emphasizes on figuring out your behaviors that are not so healthy or could be making your life difficult or worsening your problems.
+The term ‘Behavioral’ therapy stems from the American word “behaviorism.”
+According to this approach, all human behavior is learned and can be untaught or learned from scratch.
+Behavioral therapy emphasizes figuring out your behaviors that are not so healthy or could make your life difficult or worsen your problems.
 In the next step, this therapy focuses on amending those behavioral patterns for good.

 CBT is a goal-directed therapy that aims to unfold and modify false and distressing beliefs and thoughts, thereby retraining your behavior and feelings.
-Our trained Costa Mesa behavioral therapists use CBT to solve your core problems and tweak negative thought patterns, enabling you to respond to stressful situations in a calmer way.
+Our trained Costa Mesa behavioral therapists use CBT to solve your core problems and tweak negative thought patterns, enabling you to respond to stressful situations more calmly.

 2. Dialectical Behavior Therapy (DBT)